 Over the past few years Pfizer has been streamlining operations at its research facilities with the overall goal of reducing its adjusted R&D spend to between $6.5 billion and $7 billion.
 (However, in 2014 R&D expenses topped the $8 billion mark, largely due to an arrangement with Merck to develop potential cancer treatments; those expenses dropped back down in 2015.)
-As part of this strategy, the company is focusing on its most promising late-stage drug candidates in five key therapeutic areas: immunology and inflammation; cardiovascular, metabolic, and endocrine disease; oncology; pain and neurology; and vaccines.
+As part of this strategy, the company is focusing on its most promising late-stage drug candidates in six key therapeutic areas: immunology and inflammation; cardiovascular and metabolic; oncology; pain and neurology; vaccines; and rare diseases.
 Pfizer has also increasingly relied on partnerships to build its R&D activities, including some team-ups with fellow top pharma companies such as Bristol-Myers Squibb (cardiovascular and metabolic candidates), and GlaxoSmithKline (HIV).

 In addition to partnering with Merck on the development of a cancer antibody in 2014, Pfizer entered into a collaborative agreement OPKO to develop and commercialize that company's long-acting human growth hormone for the treatment of growth hormone deficiency.
 In 2015 it paid OPKO $295 million and received the exclusive license to commercialize the hormone worldwide.

 Recent regulatory approvals include US FDA approvals for Xeljanz (for the treatment of rheumatoid arthritis) and Ibrance (for breast cancer treatment), both received in 2016.

 In 2015, Pfizer agreed to grant licenses to the method-of-use patent for Viagra to Mylan, Watson, and Apotex, allowing those firms to provide generic versions of the drug beginning in late 2017.
 Teva has also been approved to manufacture the drug at that time.